 In this unit students explore the sustainable use and management of outdoor environments.
 They observe and assess the health of outdoor environments and consider the importance of this health for the future of Australian outdoor environments and the Australian population.
 Students examine the importance of the sustainability of human relationships with outdoor environments and the urgent need to balance human needs and the needs of outdoor environments.
 They investigate current acts and conventions as well as management strategies for achieving and maintaining healthy and sustainable Australian outdoor environments in contemporary Australian society.
 Students engage in multiple related experiences in outdoor environments, conducting an ongoing investigation into the health of, and care for, these places.
 They learn and apply the practical skills and knowledge required to sustain healthy outdoor environments and evaluate the strategies and actions they employ.
 Through these practical experiences, students reflect upon outdoor environments and make comparisons between them by applying theoretical knowledge developed about outdoor environments.
 As global citizens, students investigate how individuals and community members take action towards promoting sustainable and healthy outdoor environments and describe possible solutions to threats facing outdoor environments and their sustainability.
 Students undertake an independent investigation into the changing relationships with, and sustainability of, at least two different visited outdoor environments across both Units 3 and 4, which is assessed in Unit 4, Outcome 3.

-Unit 1 and 2

-Individual school decision on levels of achievement.

-Unit 3 and 4

-School-assessed coursework and an end- of-year examination.

 Unit 3 school-assessed coursework: 20%

 Unit 4 school-assessed coursework: 30%

 Units 3 and 4 examination: 50%